Skyscanner/pyfailsafe/README.md

 A Python library for handling failures, heavily inspired by the Java project [Failsafe](https://github.com/jhalterman/failsafe).

-Pyfailsafe takes advantage of the Python's coroutines and provides functions to make sure that the unreliable IO calls are handled safely.
-It only supports async operations and Python 3.5.
+Pyfailsafe provides mechanisms for dealing with operations that inherently can fail, such as calls to external services.
+It takes advantage of the Python's coroutines and only supports async operations and Python 3.5.

 The following features are supported: